 Golden Domes of St. Alexander Nevsky Cathedral.

-Oborishte, the main thoroughfare from the heart of the city to our place runs right through the heart of the embassy district.
-The street itself is quite narrow and enveloped in thick tree foliage.
-About halfway along, just before you reach the canal, is a great little bar with an outside terrace called “The Flip-Flop Bar”.
+Oborishte, the main thoroughfare from the city’s heart to our place, runs right through the heart of the embassy district.
+The street itself is pretty narrow and enveloped in thick tree foliage.
+About halfway along, just before you reach the canal, is a great little bar with an outside terrace called “The Flip-Flop Bar.”
 With none of the regular mass-produced beers to be seen, we happily discovered it only had craft beers – and it was on our way home!!
-This was to be the way of things every night for the rest of our stay in Sophia.
+This would be the way of things every night for the rest of our stay in Sophia.

 Flip Flop Bar Sofia Bulgaria